nongreen/javaprojects/README.md

 ## Course project

-Storage a wsd files(plantuml) and images of diagrams
+Storage a wsd files(plantuml) and images of diagrams.
+Also storage relationship scheme from MS Acess and DataBase file(accdb).